Faster sales onboarding is your lowest hanging fruit for generating more revenue.

 It is also is the missing piece you need for scalability.

-To consistently onboard new sales reps at scale, you need to standardize everything you do.
+To consistently onboard new sales reps at scale, your onboarding process should be standardized.

 - How you open calls